The ACT Veterinary Surgeons Board (the Board) is a statutory body established to regulate veterinary practice in the public interest.

 The main aim of the Board is to protect the public and promote animal welfare through registration of suitably qualified veterinary surgeons and veterinary specialists, and the monitoring of the best practice standards and conduct of the profession.
 The Board ensures that the provisions of the legislative framework regulating the veterinary profession is administered in a fair and equitable manner.

-The ACT Veterinary Surgeons Board is governed by the Veterinary Surgeons Act 2015.
+The ACT Veterinary Surgeons Board is currently governed by the Veterinary Surgeons Act 2015.
 It is a body corporate with perpetual succession and a common seal, which has its powers prescribed by the Act.

 The Veterinary Surgeons Board provides relevant, accurate, and timely advice and assistance to the public and practitioners on matters relevant to the profession.